clmarr/DiaSim/README.md

 You may also edit derive.sh and std_derive.sh to designate targets of your choosing.

+To run within Eclipse or another programming interface, or to run it in terminal, usage is as follows.

+Before July 1 2023, it was necessary to specify a runn name using -out: however, as of July 2023, it now defaults to a run name based on the date.

+Run configurations include:

-To run within Eclipse or another programming interface, the default necessary run configuration is -out <run_name>, where <run_name> is the name you want the folder with all resulting derivations and analysis files to be placed.
+  -out <run_name>, where <run_name> is the name you want the folder with all resulting derivations and analysis files to be placed.
-The same applies to a run in a Linux terminal.
-Other configurations include:

   -symbols <symbol_file>  -- allows you to use a symbol definitions file other than symbolDefs.csv (on how to make these, you can follow the rubric of that file and/or consult README.representations.md)